PHart3/2-groups-agda/HoTT-Agda/README.md

 This directory contains a somewhat stripped-down version of Andrew Swan's [branch](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) of the
 HoTT-Agda library.
 It has been customized and signifcantly augmented to accomodate our development of 2-groups and pointed types.
-In particular, we have created an updated version of Whitehead's theorem for truncated types.
+Notably, we have created an updated version of Whitehead's theorem for truncated types.
 The structure of the source code is described below.